Held annually near the anniversary of his death, the Barry Marshall Memorial Lecture presents an eminent speaker in Theology.

 2016: The Revd Dr Gregory Seach

 Gregory Seach was a student in the Theological School from 1998 to 2001.
 He was ordained in Melbourne, and ministered at St John's Camberwell before proceeding to Cambridge, gaining his doctorate in systematic theology and literature.
 While in Cambridge, he was Dean and Fellow of Clare College.
 In 2015 was appointed Warden of Wollaston, the theological college for the Anglican Diocese of Perth.
-Dr Seach spoke to us about Christian desire, noting the general muddle we are in on issues of sexuality, and the need to reclaim the notion of desire as something creative and powerful.
+Greg spoke about Christian desire, noting the general muddle we are in on issues of sexuality, and the need to reclaim the notion of desire as something creative and powerful.
 Sexual desire is good in itself and opens us to intimacy with the 'other' but, a deeper level, it conveys also a sense of the deep yearning for God that lies within every human heart.
 We are called to put ourselves utterly in God's hands and find our true identity there and our deepest desire satisfied.

-Read more on Gregory Seach's 2016 Lecture
+Read more about Gregory Seach's 2016 Address

 2015: The Revd Dr Sarah Bachelard